leitom/role/README.md

 #### Migrations and Configs
 The package provides an artisan command for doing all this by it's self just type `php artisan role:install`
+NB: This package is a work in progress, if you find problems with using the installer use the file located in `src/migrations/structure.mysql` to get the table structure.

 Or you can check out: [http://laravel.com/docs/packages](http://laravel.com/docs/packages) on how to publish the packages migrations and config files.